 Effective January 1, 2012, HUD was required to control the disbursement of funds in such a way that the Authority does not receive funds before they are needed, resulting in the re-establishment of HUD held program reserves to comply with the Treasury requirements.
 HUD held reserve is a holding account at the HUD level that maintains the excess of HAP funds that have been obligated (ABA) but undisbursed to the Authority.
 The excess HAP funds will remain obligated but not disbursed to the Authority.
 HUD will hold these funds until needed by the Authority.
-The amount of HUD held reserves for the Authority at September 30, 2015 was \$701,304
+The amount of HUD held reserves for the Authority at June 30, 2016 was \$279,862 September 30, 2016 amount was not available.